I hated my SVT.

 I never felt well and I longed for relief, but was I in a vicious cycle…

-I would eat things to help me forget my troubles and feel momentary relief, but feeling better was short lived, as it always resulted in the same thing…beating myself up for eating something unhealthy and then feeling physically worse.
+I would eat things to help me forget my troubles and feel momentary relief, but feeling better was short lived, as it always resulted in the same thing…beating myself up for eating something unhealthy and then feeling physically worse (maybe even triggering my SVT)

 …I knew that I couldn’t keep my promises.
 I just didn’t have the energy that I needed to take better care of myself.

-I was STUCK.
+I was STUCK, and exhausted.
 I was on a hamster wheel.
 I felt sick and exhausted all the time and I hated my SVT.

 I wasn’t just upset over my SVT.
-I was upset over a lot of things in my life.
+I was upset over a lot of things in my life at the time.
 And although I worked on

 myself…every day…I journaled, went to acupuncture, enjoyed reading transformational books, analyzed